JackSzwergold/Cheat-Sheets/content/avahi_daemon.md

 	  <txt-record>model=RackMac</txt-record>
 	</service>

-Just change the `model=RackMac` to match whatever Mac OS X icon you want.
-To get ideas on what icons are available, look through this `.plist` file in Mac OS X:
+Just change the `model=RackMac` to match whatever macOS icon you want.
+To get ideas on what icons are available, look through this `.plist` file in macOS:

     /System/Library/CoreServices/CoreTypes.bundle/Contents/Info.plist